 Revealing your troubled relationships.

 Well, this is awkward.
 Bringing up the past to someone who wasn’t present is not a good idea.
-Including a once ex as the topic is utterly uncomfortable.
-Venting is cool (as long as you’re not going too far and ranting) but don’t express your past with old lovers and the issues that made the once good times go sour.
-It hints emotional trauma, just no!
+The topic is utterly uncomfortable.
+Venting is cool (as long as you’re not going too far and ranting) but don’t express your past with new (and old) lovers.
+The issues that made the once good times go sour will turn the evening into something bittersweet, or just bitter.
+It hints emotional trauma too, just no!

 There’s no need to hide your true colors; you can own your truth just know these particular openers aren’t easy to swallow and can cause more harm than good.
 Take my word for it; I’ve mistakenly touched or endured all these points on a number of occasions.
 Needless to say one was offended or greatly uncomfortable after initiating any of these conversations.
 When I did engage in these topics after the first meet my dates had the patience to allow me to explain my personal view or practice.
 Entering discussions surrounding these issues may become a heated debate or prolonged dialogue so avoid the conflict if possible.
 Avoid these revelations, and no one gets hurt.